paiqo/Databricks-VSCode/README.md

 The up-/downloaded state of the single items are also reflected in their icons:
 ![Workspace Browser Icons](https://github.com/paiqo/Databricks-VSCode/blob/master/images/WorkspaceBrowser_Icons.jpg?raw=true "Workspace Browser Icons")

+If you have set ```useCodeCells = true``` in your connection, the Code Cells will be added once you download a raw/source file.
+They will not be removed again when you upload the raw/source file again!

 **NOTE: The logic is currently not recursive - if a folder exists online and locally, does not mean that also all sub-folders and files exist online and locally!**
 - A small red dot at the top right of an item indicates that it only exists online in the Databricks workspace but has not yet been downloaded to the ```localSyncFolder``` into the subfolder ```Workspace```.